 The FINE NAC serves as the overarching advisory and governing body of FINE, and serves many functions of a typical board of directors.
-However, as FINE is a fiscally sponsored project of TSNE MissionWorks, the NAC does not hold final legal or fiduciary responsibility for FINE.
+However, as FINE is a fiscally sponsored project of TSNE, the NAC does not hold final legal or fiduciary responsibility for FINE.
 The NAC has representatives from across New England, who serve various roles in the farm to institution ecosystem.
 The NAC includes individuals from diverse backgrounds who contribute an array of skills and experience in food systems research, policy, community-building, program implementation, and fundraising.
-The NAC meets formally four times a year, including at least two in person (as conditions allow), with other interactions on an as-needed basis.
-Each NAC member also serves on one of the three standing committees (development, governance, and planning & evaluation), which meet virtually every other month.
+The NAC meets formally six times a year, including up to two in person meetings (as conditions allow), with other interactions on an as-needed basis.

 - Provide strategic direction for FINE in keeping with our current strategic plan, and help to evaluate and revise the plan as needed

 - Advise on FINE network development, programming, and policy focus, in keeping with our vision and values

 - Review and approve annual budget and workplan